28 Feb Ambassadors for Peace in Syria

 Acceptance is the beginning of reconciliation, and its end is peace.

-The young people were free to team up together in favour of a particular understanding of reconciliation, and in the end six teams were formed.
+The young people were free to team up together in favor of a particular understanding of reconciliation, and in the end, six teams were formed.

 We provided the Ambassadors with training in advocacy and in how to vote; we taught them how to choose leaders, based on ability rather than family or church connections.

 On the last day, the teams met for their first taste of actual democracy as they voted for their own leaders.
 Then, we gave each of these teams a task: to create their own reconciliation initiative built around a day-long event.
 The teams met to discuss their own initiatives and how they will promote reconciliation in their communities.
 The teams then presented their ideas in plenary, and the leaders asked questions to help them to refine their proposals.
 Proposals included demonstrating how to bring people together through the use of their talents; celebrating the different denominations through a festival of unity; promoting mutual support; and calling on people to take action for reconciliation now.